CallMeGreg/copilot-zero-to-hero/README.md

 </details>

-## Step 4: Writing markdown
+## Step 4: Draft markdown content

 <details>
 <Summary>Click to expand</Summary>
 <br>

-### Draft with Copilot

 Sometimes you know what you want to cover, but not how you want to present it.
 I find that it can be easier tweaking something vs. designing from scratch.

-In these cases when you want to create a markdown outline, try a prompt like this:
+For example, maybe you want to create a new README for your team's repository.
+Here are some prompts that got me to a great outline:

 ```
 Create a template markdown file to be used as the readme for my team's GitHub repository.